Don't sew but want stylish window valance curtains? No sew kitchen valance ideas!

 You can see my vintage, original door from my kitchen.
 I wanted to tie it in with my kitchen with a little valance over the window.
 The hanging thingy's for the curtain rod was already on the door.

 I bought the cheap adjustable curtain rod for my door window.

 I used NAPKINS!
 I found a set of four for $4.99 on a clearance table.
 I saw on Amazon that they sell larger sets of buffalo plaid napkins.
-They aren’t expensive either.
-You’d have lots of napkins left over for your table too!
-No one would notice that you used a couple to make a valance : ).
-Shhhh, you don’t need to tell them!
+They aren't expensive either.
+You'd have lots of napkins left over for your table too!
+No one would notice that you used a couple to make an easy no sew valance : ).
+Shhhh, you don't need to tell them!

 Seriously, all I did was put the inexpensive curtain rod on the door.
 I ironed the napkins and ironed them in half.
 All I did was place two of these napkins over the curtain rod.
 I didn't even need to pin them in place (I did do the slam test and they stayed in place).